LILINOpenGitHub/Labeling-Tool/README.md

 Click File->Open Project for the pictures. <BR>
 Select the object name and label the object on the picture. <BR>

+# What is the next
+Visit [Colab for YOLO training] (https://github.com/LILINOpenGitHub/Colab-YOLO-Tiny).

 ![image](https://github.com/LILINOpenGitHub/Labeling-Tool/blob/main/img/labelingtool.gif)